This page has information for all hospitality businesses, including:

 No. If you hold a general or late night (general) liquor licence, you do not need to apply for a Temporary Limited Licence.
 You can already supply liquor in outdoor areas (for example, footpaths or kerbside areas) under your existing licence.
 All use of outdoor areas is subject to you complying with the council’s local laws and/or planning requirements.

 Venues may continue to use their cutlery, crockery and beverage containers with appropriate hygiene, cleaning and disinfection processes in place.

 Disposable serving ware is not required.

-The contactless pour technique involves the following steps:
+The contactless pour technique involves:

 ‘Swap and go’ schemes for reusable containers or packaging can be used with appropriate hygiene, cleaning and sanitation processes in place.
 Returned containers must be cleaned prior to reuse.

-If shisha is served, waterpipes cannot be shared, regardless of whether the person is part of the same group at a table.
+- If shisha is served, waterpipes cannot be shared, regardless of whether the person is part of the same group at a table.
 Each person must be provided with an individual disposable mouthpiece.
 Waterpipe equipment, including the water jar, must be thoroughly washed and cleaned appropriately after each smoking session.